mattConnHarbour/eslint-demo/README.md

 For a quick setup:
 `npm install -s eslint eslint-plugin-jsdoc`

-Then copy .vscode and .eslintrc.json from this directory into your project.
+Then copy from this directory into your project:
+- .vscode
+- .eslintrc.json
+- package.json

+Then `npm install` to install all dependencies listed in package.json.

+## How this will affect a repo
+- adds a package.json (lists eslint dependencies)
+- adds a .eslintrc.json (eslint config)
+- adds a .vscode dir with settings (for format on save)
+- .gitignore node_modules

 ## Setup
 Setup involves first installing eslint via npm, configuring eslint to use specific rules/style, and finally using eslint via the cli or your IDE.